Kuper994/deep-learning-project/README.md

 **FishNet is a neural-network model purposed to detect and classify fish in videos taken in the Mediterranean sea.**

-### Notebook example:

-A running example to the different stages using python can be found in `FishNet.ipynb` file.

 ### Preparing the Data: